-Cat5 provides performance of up to 100 MHz and is suitable for most varieties of Ethernet over twisted pair.
+The Cat5 cable supports the bandwidth up to 100 MHz and is suitable for most varieties of Ethernet over twisted pair.
 Cat5 is mainly applied to 10BASE-T, 100BASE-TX (Fast Ethernet), and 1000BASE-T (Gigabit Ethernet), and also used to carry other signals such as telephony and video.
-Cat5 has a long evolution history, and it’s developed based on Cat1, Cat2, Cat3, and Cat4.
+Cat5 has a long evolutionary history, and it’s developed based on Cat1, Cat2, Cat3, and Cat4.
 Cat1 is used for telephone communication, but not suitable for data transmission.
 Cat2 can be used for data transmission, the maximum speed of which is 4Mbps.
 Cat3 is used for 10BASE-T Ethernet, and the maximum speed of data transmission is 10Mbps.
 Cat4 is used for token ring and 10BASE-T/100BASE-T network with the maximum speed of data transmission being 16Mbps.

 Cat6a (or Augmented Cat6) is capable of supporting data transmission rates of up to 10Gbps at a maximum bandwidth of 500MHz, twice that of Cat6.
 Compared to Cat6, Cat6a has improved strikingly, especially in the aspect of alien crosstalk.
 Since Cat6a has additional and tighter twists with additional insulation to reduce crosstalk, it has exhibited high alien noise in high frequencies.
 Besides, the size and weight of Cat6a have been reduced and slimmed down by 10% so as to make room for cable bend radius in the cable tray, patch panel and behind a wall outlet.

 Cat7 UTP, informal name for the ISO/IEC 11801 Class F cable standard, is a kind of twist pair, and it is not currently recognized by TIA/EIA.
-It’s designed to support data transmission rates of up to 10Gbps at a maximum bandwidth of 600MHz over 100 m of copper cabling, 6 times larger than Cat5e and 2.4 times larger than Cat6.
+Cat7 cable is designed to support data transmission rates of up to 10Gbps at a maximum bandwidth of 600MHz over 100 m of copper cabling, 6 times larger than Cat5e and 2.4 times larger than Cat6.

-Hopefully, this brief guide will help you get to know your Ethernet cables.
-If you would like to know more or would like assistance in choosing the right cabling infrastructure, welcome to visit our website www.fs.com for more detailed information.
+Hopefully, this brief guide will help you get to know about the Ethernet network cable types and specifications.
+If you would like to know more or need assistance when choosing the right cabling infrastructure, welcome to visit our website www.fs.com for more detailed information.
 FS will provide more choices and better services for our clients.